sathomas/jsDataV.is/src/text/ch7/03-map.md

 For our visualization, the map data is nothing but a map of the <span class="smcp">US</span> with individual states. <span class="lgcp">D3</span>.js uses [<span class="smcp">G</span>eo<span class="smcp">JSON</span>](http://geojson.org) for its map data.
 Unlike most image tiles that we used in chapter 6, <span class="smcp">G</span>eo<span class="smcp">JSON</span> data is vector-based, so it can be used at any scale. <span class="lgcp">G</span>eo<span class="smcp">JSON</span> data is also in <span class="smcp">JSON</span> format, which makes it especially compatible with JavaScript.

-The data file for our map, which you can find with the book's source code, has the boundaries of all 50 states (plus the District of Columbia) as separate `feature`s, and each feature includes an `abbreviation` property of the state's official two-letter abbreviation.
+The data file for our map, which you can find with the book's source code, has the boundaries of all 50 states (plus the District of Columbia) as separate `feature`s, and each feature includes an `abbreviation` property for the state's official two-letter abbreviation.

 Since our data is in a <span class="smcp">JSON</span> format, we can use the `d3.json()` function to retrieve it.
 If you're more familiar with jQuery, that function is almost identical to the jQuery `$.getJSON()` function.